shogerr/ArduboyCLI/README.md

 # arduboy
-This is a general utility for the Arduboy.
-The module is currently in development, and will most likely fail. :D
+This is a general utility for the [Arduboy](https://arduboy.com).
+The module is currently in development.

 ## Requirements